ishikawa/nue/README.md

 ![workflow](https://github.com/ishikawa/nue/actions/workflows/nue.yml/badge.svg)

-> Homebrew small-scale LLM based on GPT-2
+> Homebrew-scale LLM 🍻

 I'd like to gain practical experience with transformers, particularly by understanding their architecture and real-world applications, with a focus on small-scale LLMs.
 To achieve this, I decided to create _a tiny LLM_.
-First, I plan to study [excellent articles and papers](#References) to understand the basic concepts and architecture.
-Next, I will build and improve _my own GPT model_.
 My goal is to integrate it into web applications, games, and iOS apps that interest me.

 ## Goal